 Ready to automate your shipping and access discounted USPS rates?
 Create a free Easyship account to get started!

 How reliable is Priority Mail vs Priority Mail Express?

 Priority Mail doesn't offer a delivery guarantee, meaning your package may be delayed.
 Priority Mail Express is a guaranteed service, meaning your package should be delivered as promised, or you get your money back.

 Can delivery be made to a PO Box with Priority Mail or Priority Mail Express?

 Yes.
 While private shippers like UPS and FedEx aren't allowed to deliver to a PO Box, the USPS delivers to PO Boxes.
 That means both Priority Mail and Priority Mail Express offer delivery services to PO Boxes.

 Can Priority Mail or Priority Mail Express be delivered on the same day?

-Currently, USPS doesn't offer same-day delivery service.
+Currently, USPS doesn't offer a same-day delivery service.
 With Priority Mail and Priority Mail Express, you will have your package delivered within 1-3 business days.